Apply Now arrow

 FAQs

-1. What are the main types of commercial property loans
+What are the main types of commercial property loans?

 The main types include traditional commercial mortgages, SBA loans, bridge loans, and hard money loans.

-2. What do lenders look for when approving a commercial property loan?
+What are banks looking for when they approve a commercial property loan?

 Maintain a strong credit score, have a solid business plan, and ensure your financial statements are accurate and up to date.